 - Poor training on how to use equipment safely.

-Injury compensation could be claimed in relation to any sporting activity including:
+Injury compensation could be claimed in relation to essentially any sporting activity where somebody else’s negligence was the cause including:

 - Horse riding.